tecsinapse/glimpse/README.md

 Glimpse was created to be used in Java applications, and we find that Groovy is the easiest dynamic language for a Java developer to learn.
 They basically already know it as almost any Java code is Groovy code also.
-If you don't know anything about Groovy, we advise you to take a look at its website: (http://groovy.codehaus.org/).
+If you don't know anything about Groovy, we advise you to take a look at its website: http://groovy.codehaus.org/.
-Even if you just learn the most basic features of Groovy, it will help to take the most out of Glimpse.
+Even if you just learn the most basic features of Groovy, it will help you to take the most out of Glimpse.

 ## How to use